akurniko/sowmud-web/README.md

 user=> (def bot (sowmud_web/core/bot))
 ```

-Your app should now be connect to Libera chat.
+Your app should now be connected to Libera chat.
+It should also connect to Discord.

 ## Deploying to Heroku